Pension schemes must meet the following overall conditions:

 - All the aforementioned limits are determined inclusive of the State old-age pension (AOW) benefit (usually inclusive of what is referred to as the State pension (AOW) offset).
 In addition to this collective – mandatory – pension scheme, the scheme may – within the aforementioned limits – encompass individual modules from which the employee may make a selection.

-- Your employee may, for as long as he or she is employed, also accrue pension during parental, sabbatical, study or care leave, or leave based on a withdrawal from the employee's career-break savings balance.
+- Your employee may, for as long as he or she is employed, also accrue pension during parental, sabbatical, study or care leave.

 - Your employee may also convert the partner pension into a higher or earlier old-age pension, and vice versa.

 - The effective date of the pension may be postponed until 5 years after reaching the state pensionable age.
 The employee is not required to have been in employment for this specific period of 5 years.

 - The value of the pension benefits may also vary compared to the value at the time of the effective date of the pension.
 This is due to the expected increase of life expectancy, the mortality results or the achieved investment results.